mandiant/flare-vm/README.md

 Installation
 ============

 Create and configure a new Windows 7 or newer Virtual Machine.
-You have several options to deploy FLARE VM on an existing virtual machine:
+To install FLARE VM on an existing Windows VM, you need to run an installation script.
+The installation script is a Boxstarter script which is used to deploy FLARE VM configurations and a collection of chocolatey packages.
+The easiest way to run the script is to use Boxstarter's web installer as follows:

 1) On the newly created VM, open the following URL in **Internet Explorer** (other browsers are not going to work):